 One of the most curious things that happens when snow is predicted in the Charlotte region…people stock up on milk and bread.

-So why is this happening?
-Why do southerners love milk sandwiches during snow storms?
+So why do southerners love milk sandwiches during snow storms?

 Bread makes sense…the CDC even recommends having it on hand for storms, but why milk?
 Why buy something that will spoil if the storm knocks out power to your fridge?